 \section{Conclusion}

 In this paper, we introduce AbilityLens, a unified benchmark designed to assess the perception abilities of MLLMs with a focus on deeper insights beyond absolute ranking.
 By tracking training dynamics, AbilityLens delivers a more granular perspective on how MLLMs evolve, highlighting the development and interaction of specific abilities across varying configurations.
-Furthermore, we propose an efficient, ability-specific model merging solution to enhance weak abilities in MLLM, significantly reducing the need for extensive training adjustments.
+Furthermore, we discuss some simple solutions to enhance weak abilities in MLLM, but they are only applicable in meeting one ability conflict.
 We hope AbilityLens will support researchers in drawing well-founded conclusions about effective strategies for advancing MLLMs.

 However, our work has some limitations.
 First, the benchmark coverage is still limited in the scope of the domain and metrics.
 Second, our focus is primarily on perception abilities, with reasoning and instruction following abilities left unaddressed.
 We aim to address these limitations in future work.